macklab/hippcircuit/mrtrix/README.md

 # Participant-specific white matter connections
-In vivo reconstruction of hippocampal pathways in humans was possible with various tools and algorithms provided by [MRtrix3](https://www.mrtrix.org/)
+_In vivo_ reconstruction of hippocampal pathways in humans was possible with various tools and algorithms provided by [MRtrix3](https://www.mrtrix.org/).

 ## Implementing the pipeline in your own data
-If you choose to implement this processing pipeline in your data, the following steps should be followed to create hippomcapus specific connectivity matrices.
+If you choose to implement this processing pipeline in your data, the following steps should be followed to create white matter connections in the human hippocampus.

 **1) Structural image processing**
 * 5 tissue type image is created based on preprocessed T1 weighted image.